 - Have been continuously enrolled full-time for at least one full academic year (fall and spring semester) before your requested OPT start date;

-- Be enrolled full-time at CU-Boulder (or be authorized for a Reduced Course Load) in the semester in which you apply for OPT;
+- Be enrolled full-time at CU Boulder (or an authorized equivalent) with an on-campus presence in the semester in which you apply for OPT;

-- Have not completed a year of full-time CPT at the current degree level;
+- Have not completed more than 365 days of full-time CPT at the current degree level or a higher degree level;

 - Have not previously completed a higher degree level in the U.S.;